 To the best of our knowledge and belief, we declare that non-audit services that we have provided to the parent company and its subsidiaries are in accordance with the applicable law and regulations in Malta and that we have not provided non-audit services that are prohibited under Article 18A of the Accountancy Profession Act (Cap.
 281).

-The non-audit services that we have provided to the parent company and its subsidiaries, in the period from 1 January 2020 to 31 December 2020, are disclosed in note 4 to the financial statements.
+The non-audit services that we have provided to the parent company and its subsidiaries, in the period from 1 January in note 4 to the financial statements.